MatthewZMD/.emacs.d/README.md

 ```

-### Grep-Dired
+### Grep Dired

-[Grep-Dired](https://github.com/manateelazycat/grep-dired), a search and refactoring tool based on ripgrep that is used to search files.
+[Grep Dired](https://github.com/manateelazycat/grep-dired), a search and refactoring tool based on ripgrep that is used to search files.

 ```emacs-lisp
 (when *rg*